 As humans started to speak, they sang already in a major scale, like the swan does!

 As they started to shape their early root words, they were already skilled singers.
 This might also give us a hint, that the same fine ear allowing our ancestors to imitate birds and critically distinguished how they sing was very likely a precondition for the spoken language.

-The 17th harmonic is Db, very important in the Phrygian mode where it is the second note of the scale.
-Very important today in Spanish and especially flamenco music; the philosopher Aristotle warned not to use this scale, because our emotions might get out of control!
+The 17th harmonic is Db, very important in the Phrygian mode where it is the second note of the scale, important in Spanish and especially flamenco music; the philosopher Aristotle warned not to use this scale, because our emotions might get out of control!